rjhogan/optimize-angles/README.md

 Author: Robin Hogan <r.j.hogan@ecmwf.int>

-This document was last updated 31 August 2023
+This document was last updated 8 November 2023

 This package computes the optimal angles for longwave atmospheric radiative transfer by minimizing errors in a set of clear-sky